 Patients with identified anatomic defects causing obstruction require referral for surgery.
 Patients who are immunocompromised or are found to have unusual or resistant pathogens might benefit from consultation with an infectious disease specialist.
 Additionally, referral is indicated for patients with ABRS who have failed to respond to first- and second-line antimicrobial therapy.

-The 2012 IDSA guidelines have developed consensus recommendations about indications for less-urgent specialty referral as follows:
+Guidelines have developed consensus recommendations about indications for less-urgent specialty referral as follows [7,11]:

 ●Multiple recurrent episodes of ABRS (three to four episodes per year)